gilligan-ees-3310-2020/lab-02-assignment/lab-02-report-part-1.md

 ```

 Now fit a linear function to find the annual trend of `co2_seas`.
 Save
-the results of your fit in a variable called `trend_seas`.
+the results of your fit in a variable called `fit_seas`, and extract the
+trend in CO<sub>2</sub> concentration to a variable called `trend_seas`.

 ``` r
 # TODO
 # put your R code here to set trend_seas
 ```

-Compare the trend you fit to the raw `co2_filled` data to the trend you
+Compare the trend you fit to the seasonally adjusted data to the trend
-fit to the seasonally adjusted data.
+of the raw `co2_filled` data, from the workecd exampled.
+You can get the
+trend for the worked example from the variable `co2_fit`, which was
+defined above, in the code chunk `calc_mlo_trend`.

-**Answer:** *put your value for the trend here and discuss how it
+**Answer:** *put the values for the two trends here and discuss how they
-compares to the trend you fit to the seasonally adjusted data.*
+compare.*

 ## Exercises with Global Temperature Data from NASA